US: Southwest Airlines cancels hundreds of flights | DW | 11.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Southwest Airlines says air traffic control issues were behind the cancellation of hundreds of flights.
+Southwest Airlines has said air traffic control issues are behind the cancellation of hundreds of flights.
 The pilots' union has denied reports its members staged a work stoppage to protest the airline's vaccine mandate.

 US carrier Southwest Airlines announced on Monday that it had canceled hundreds more flights following a major weekend service disruption.